Joe Budden: Halfway House, Slaughterhouse, Padded Room, Escape Route (2008–2012)

 On October 28, 2008, Budden released his third studio album, Halfway House, exclusively in digital format.
 It was the first in a series of connected albums.
 Its release marked Budden's first return to the Billboard 200 in five years, with approximately 3,000 downloads sold in its first week of release.
 The album featured "Slaughterhouse", the first collaboration between Budden, Crooked I, Royce da 5'9" and Joell Ortiz.
 The song's positive reception inspired the four to form a group, naming themselves Slaughterhouse after the song.

-After an initial delay, Budden's fourth album, Padded Room was released on February 24, 2009, debuting at No. 42 on the US Billboard 200 chart and No. 2 on the Top Independent Albums chart, with 13,451 copies sold in the first week of release.
+After an initial delay, Budden's fourth album, Padded Room was released on February 24, 2009, debuting at No. 42 on the U.S. Billboard 200 chart and No. 2 on the Top Independent Albums chart, with 13,451 copies sold in the first week of release.
 Budden's fifth album, Escape Route, followed on August 11, 2009, and met with positive reception from critics.
 The same day, Slaughterhouse released their self-titled debut album, Slaughterhouse, through E1.
 On October 26, 2010, Budden released Mood Muzik 4: A Turn 4 the Worst.

 Slaughterhouse planned a second album for release in 2010, tentatively titled No Muzzle.
 However, Royce da 5'9" confirmed talks between the group and Eminem's Shady Records, and felt their second album should be released on a major label.
 After some complications with E1 and Amalgam, Slaughterhouse officially signed a deal with Shady Records on January 12, 2011.
 On February 8, 2011, Slaughterhouse released a self-titled extended play.

 On August 28, 2012, Slaughterhouse released their second studio album Welcome to: Our House, which debut at No. 2 on the Billboard 200 and No. 1 on the Billboard Top Rap Albums, selling 52,000 copies its first week.
 It was preceded by the mixtape, On The House, which was released on August 19, 2012.